ferpakras/bosch-hub-test/README.md

 ## Goal

-Create a web application called Bosch-hub used to search users and provide a details page with user and repository information.
+Create a web application called Bosch-hub thas is used to search users and provide a details page which contains the searched user information.
 Keep it simple and follow the requirements.

 ## Business Rules